 spacer

-PROTECT ENTRANCE AT MOST JAPANESE TEMPLES
+PROTECT ENTRANCE GATE AT TEMPLES

 Represent Alpha & Omega, Beginning & End, Birth & Death.